CEO 001 Setting a Course for Your Business

 CEO 004 Managing Money -- Let's Clear the Fog!

 Are you a creative, freelancer, and/or small manufacturer that goes into a mind fog or cold sweat when you think about bookkeeping, accounting, and managing your money?
 Well, you are not alone and this class is for you!
 You’ll master the basics of accounting, financial statements, and cash flow in a supportive and comfortable learning environment that you can apply to your personal life, career, and business.

 CEO 005 Legal Basics for Business Startups

 A straight-talking guide to staying out of trouble and knowing your rights.
 Learn how to set up your business, form contracts and agreements, examine leases, and obtain trademarks and copyrights.
 This course covers the basics, from collections to liability to intellectual property law.

 Marketing techniques that shadow those of larger businesses can put a tremendous strain on your business' chief resource - you.
 In this course, creative entrepreneurs learn manageable and affordable techniques for generating business by attracting new prospects and building customer loyalty.

-CEO 009 Building Your Startup Brand
+CEO 009 Building Your Brand Identity

 This class will teach you strategies in branding, neuroscience and psychology that focus on building a strong and unique identity within your market and category.
 We will develop your position in the market, your differentiator, pricing, name, archetype and story.